-The best price found from United States to Toronto is on January 22nd, 2017, travelling with Porter Airlines.
+The best price found from United States to Toronto is on June 25th, 2019, travelling with Alaska Airlines.
 See more options, compare prices and book: search flights.

 Air Canada and WestJet compete heavily in the domestic market, and match one-way fares between Toronto and Ottawa (from $120), Montréal (from $98), Calgary (from $258), Edmonton (from $256), Vancouver (from $293) and Victoria (from $329).
 Don't expect to see these kind of prices all the time: domestic air travel within Canada is comparatively expensive.

 Billy Bishop Toronto City Airport, on a small island just off the lakeshore, is the proud home of Porter airlines, with competitive fares to a wide range of destinations within eastern Canada and the USA.
 Air Canada also has services to Montréal from here.

 Most Canadian airlines and international carriers arrive at Canada's busiest airport, Toronto Pearson International Airport, 27km northwest of downtown Toronto: it's a giant and attracts one of the highest airport taxes in the world.
 (Don't worry, you'll have unknowingly paid that in the price of your ticket.)
 Terminal assignments vary; be sure to check with your airline which one you'll be coming in to or leaving from.

 UP Express The fastest way to get downtown is the Union Pearson Express rail link.
 The comfortable trains leave every 15 minutes, have free wi-fi and power points and take just 25 minutes to get to Union Station, stopping at Weston and Bloor stations too.
 Traveling on a PRESTO card (www.prestocard.ca) is highly recommended: the $6 rechargeable card pays for itself with a return trip to the airport and is useful for local transport in Toronto and on GO Transit.